opensvc/docs.opensvc.com/source/howto.getting.started.rst

 OpenHA Installation
 +++++++++++++++++++

-Install OpenHA Package on both cluster nodes.
+Install the OpenHA package on both cluster nodes.

 **On both nodes**::